 - We can provide full support and troubleshooting during business hours

-Here are the forms of support that the Office of Online Learning CANNOT provide:
+Here are the forms of support that the Office of Digital Learning and Instructional Design Services CANNOT provide:

 - We cannot provide support for personal computers/devices